BrianZhang1/Dweller/README.txt

 data/components contains the objects needed for the game.
 data/resource_handler loads all the assets.

-code jump and add to entity class
+TODO: add platforms and floor